-The Writing Center offers four types of tutoring:
+The Writing Center offers five types of tutoring:

 The Writing Center, located in Locke 125, welcomes students for appointments Monday - Friday from 8:00 a.m. - 5:00 p.m. and during select evening hours (please view The Carolyn Lisa Johnson Writing Center for specific dates).
 Students may schedule 50-minute appointments up to twice a week, during which time they can work with a tutor to discuss their writing concerns and questions.
 Tutors will provide feedback and offer strategies for addressing students’ writing objectives.
 Drop-ins are welcome, though they cannot always be accommodated.

 To make an appointment, visit our calendar at A-B Tech Writing Center, call us at (828) 398-7218, or drop by LOC-125 on the lower floor of the Don C. Locke Library.
 On the electronic calendar, select an open appointment, which is in white, and fill out the form that opens.
 Select "Create Appointment" at the bottom of the form to confirm your selection.
 If you would like a standing appointment at a particular date or time for the entire semester, please call or visit the Writing Center so an administrator can assist you with scheduling.